eramsorgr/ffxiv-auto-laucnher/README.md

 Tired of writting your password or (like me) copying it from your autofill service?
 Well this tool is for you.

+XIV Launcher is a much better launcher than the standard XIV one, and its also much more secure than this script.
+Check it here https://goatcorp.github.io/

 ⭐ Like the project?
 Please star it! 💜⭐